 Building enterprise applications and building embedded systems are poles apart.
-In the case of former, the developer may choose a platform depending on client’s requirements but they are spoilt for choice in terms of tools, languages, and databases.
-But, on the other hand in case of embedded systems development, choices are few and far between.
-Embedded code functions at the hardware level and hence hardware manufacturer will influence the choice of platforms, language, and tools.
+In the former case, the developer may choose a platform depending on the client requirements but is spoilt for choice regarding tools, languages, and databases.
+On the other hand, in the case of embedded systems development, options are few and far between.
+Embedded code functions at the hardware level, and hence hardware manufacturers will influence the choice of platforms, language, and tools.

 Limitations of Embedded Systems

-Hardware design imposes limitations on embedded systems, for example, it is not possible to increase memory or go for a quicker processor, even if you want to.
+Hardware design imposes limitations on embedded systems; for example, it is impossible to increase memory or go for a quicker processor, even if you want to.
 Similar to an enterprise application development, a software developer cannot seek more memory.
-So it becomes the responsibility of the project manager to ensure developers do not cross the line imposed by the hardware design.
+So it becomes the project manager’s responsibility to ensure developers do not cross the line imposed by the hardware design.
 Since the very beginning, embedded systems haven’t had many security features.
 Embedded systems are prone to breaking down, but most of them are reliable.

 Compatibility and Integration Testing

-Some embedded systems need precision as they can be the difference between life and death, for example, medical equipment.
+Some embedded systems need precision as they can be the determiner oflife and death, for example, in the medical equipment industry.
 Thus, testing some embedded systems is of utmost importance.
-In a case of embedded systems, software has to coordinately work with hardware and this increases complexity.
-Developers need to understand how complete system will work, rather than just the software and electrical parts.
+In embedded systems, the software has to work with hardware coordinately, which increases complexity.
+Developers need to understand how a complete system will work, rather than just the software and electrical parts.

 Advantages of Embedded Systems

-As an embedded system always does the same basic task, there is little need for replacing hardware.
-Being dedicated to a particular task, it does not get interrupted by other requests.
+As embedded programming always does the same essential task, there is little need for replacing hardware.
+Being dedicated to a particular job does not get interrupted by other requests.
 An embedded system can even run on an old OS and without any updates.
-The processors to be used might not need to be sophisticated and this can bring down overall costs of operation.
+The processors to be used might not need to be sophisticated, which can bring down overall operation costs.

 Embedded Systems Development at Radixweb

-The combination of industry knowledge, technology know-how and time-tested process are required to develop cutting edge embedded systems.
-At Radixweb, we possess expertise and experience of designing several embedded systems and can help you develop yours at ease.
-Lots of care needs to be taken to design hardware along with the software and hence our hardware and software development teams work side-by-side.
+Combining industry knowledge, technical know-how, and time-tested processes are required to develop cutting edge embedded systems.
+At Radixweb, we possess the expertise and experience of designing rapid solutions through embedded system development and can help you create yours at ease.
+A lot of care needs to be taken to establish the security code of embedded systems.